bensalcie/Agri-Sasa/README.md

-# Agri-Sasa
+# Agri Sasa
-This is an app that connects farmers to potential buyers and markets in am more elaborate and efficient manner.
+Agrisasa is an app that  helps farmers  get reach to their potential buyers and markets in an efficient and elaborate way.
+This is achieved by elimination of middle men in the farmers value chain by deploying machine learning models of the market current trends and suggesting the best parterns of market demands with the changing dynamics of the economy.

-# Tiny-Track
-Tiny track is an app that  helps employers manage their workers who work remotely as well as individuals who want to track specific people based on a given task.
-This consists tracking their exact assigned jobs basing on the allocated areas, this  app gives precise time, bearing and the working habbits of the person or object being monitored, the app creates an informative model to help employers come up with better worker environment and get to learn of worker habbits that contribute to work ethics like honesty and company trust